memgraph/docs/lab/getting-started.md

 language](/style-script/quick-start.md) and learn how to customize the visual appearance of your graphs to make them truly remarkable.

+### 4. Browse through the Changelog

+Want to know what's new in Memgraph Lab?
+Take a look at [Changelog](/changelog.md) to see a list of new features.

 ## What to do next?

 If you prefere to go back to black you can also execute queries using Memgraph's